 Porta dos Primeiros Povoadores

+Tradition identifies Porta dos Primeiros Povoadores as the spot where the first discoverers and settlers disembarked on São Miguel.
+Located on the coast, this gate offers a breathtaking view that the first explorers experienced upon arriving at the island.
 The gate is a monument to the island’s history and a testament to the bravery of the early explorers.
 A visit to this site is a must for anyone interested in history and adventure.

 Agrião

 Agrião is not the type of trail where you will see crowds of people.
 Therefore, you can connect yourself with nature peacefully.
+Wonderful landscapes, incredible views, and abundant nature await discovery.
+Sweet pittosporum, acacia, and Persea indica line the path, alongside pastures and an old mill.

-Visit Aldeia do Sanguinho
+Aldeia do Sanguinho

 Today, Aldeia do Sanguinho remains mostly uninhabited, with around twenty houses that once accommodated over two hundred people lying empty.
 However, a project to restore and repopulate the village has commenced.
-Some houses are now available for visitors to stay in, and there is also a café operating in the area, adding to its appeal.
+Some houses are now available for visitors to stay in, and a café is also operating in the area, adding to its appeal.
 To reach the village, one can follow the trail that leads to the Waterfall of Salto do Prego, making it a perfect spot for nature lovers and hiking enthusiasts.

 Parque de Merendas do Porto Novo